Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Results

 \subsection{Preliminary Studies}

-We compare the performance of the networks for a single scale factor $\alpha = 4$ and two different data transformations (i.e., $\Ts$ or $\Tq$).
+We compare the networks' performance for a single scale factor $\alpha = 4$ and two different data transformations (i.e., $\Ts$ or $\Tq$).
 Fig.~\ref{fig:param_selection} summarizes the results in terms of \gls{ssim}.
-We can notice a fairly high quality on all the architectures except for the \gls{srcnn}, with a significant boost on attention-based networks (i.e., \gls{sansisr} and \gls{rcan}).
+We can notice a reasonably high quality on all the architectures except for the \gls{srcnn}, with a significant boost on attention-based networks (i.e., \gls{sansisr} and \gls{rcan}).
 It is worth noticing that $\Tq$ preprocessing almost always reports better reconstruction results than $\Ts$ strategy.
-Given these reasons, we adopt $\Tq$ preprocessing in all the remaining experiments.
-In Fig.~\ref{fig:sr_results}, we report an example of super-resolved emission maps from the best performing networks.
+Given these reasons, we adopt $\Tq$ transformation in all the remaining experiments.
+In Fig.~\ref{fig:sr_results}, we report an example of super-resolved emission maps from the best-performing networks.

-Fig.~\ref{fig:hists} shows an example of a comparison between the original and the estimated super-resolved emission map distribution.
-It is worth noticing that the two distributions present similar behavior.
-This result is relevant, considering the physical significance of \gls{bvoc} emission maps.
-Obtaining a final distribution that matches the original is paramount to preserving the physical meaning of the estimated emission values.